s-blu/obsidian_dataview_example_vault/30 Dataview Knowledge/trouble shooting queries.md

 ## Query returns 0 results, but the data is there

-There needs to be something in your query thats filtering out or hiding your data.
+There needs to be something in your query that filters out or hiding your data.

 ### 1. Try to remove the FROM clause.
+First, remove your `FROM` statement altogether.
 Does the result you expect show up now (probably among others, not wanted)?
-Add every WHERE expression back one by one.
+Add every FROM expression back one by one.

 For example, you have `FROM #dv AND "20 Dataview Queries"`, first add only `FROM #dv`.
 Your result is still there?
 Try `FROM #dv AND "20 Dataview Queries"` - do your expected pages vanish?
 Then the FROM clause - maybe in **combination** with the WHERE clause - is causing trouble.
 So next...

 ### 2. Try to remove the WHERE clause.
-Does the result you expect show up now (probably among others, not wanted)?
+Secondly, remove your WHERE clause but keep your `FROM` statement.
+Are the results still gone?
+Then your FROM statement is erroneous.
+Try to find the erroneous part and have a look at your data why they might get filtered out by it.

+Your data is there, if you keep the FROM, but delete the WHERE?
+Then your WHERE statement is acting up.
 Add every WHERE expression back one by one.

 For example you have `WHERE file.name != this.file.name AND #tag1 AND someMetadata`, then add first `WHERE file.name != this.file.name`.
 The data you're expecting still there?
 Try `WHERE file.name != this.file.name AND #tag1`.
 Still there?
 No?
 The last added part of the WHERE clause (`AND #tag1`) causes some trouble.